Instrument & Commissioning Engineer

 Ensures all interface requirements (internal and external) are, from a commissioning perspective, clearly identified.

-Experience Requirements: Instrument & Commissioning Engineer shall have an engineering discipline or operations discipline background and have a minimum 15 years field commissioning experience in major projects with at least 5 years of which has been spent in Commissioning Lead or Supervisory position.
+Experience Requirements: The Instrument & Commissioning Engineer shall have an engineering discipline or operations discipline background and have a minimum of 15 years of field commissioning experience in major projects.
 Så ansöker du

 E-post: g.payne@brunel.net Omfattning